 Cyclophosphamide and alcohol are both broken down by the liver.
-Drinking alcohol while taking cyclophosphamide can put extra strain on the liver.
+Drinking alcohol while you are on this medication can put extra strain on the liver.
 It is not known how much is safe, so it is suggested that anyone on cyclophosphamide should avoid drinking alcohol.